Island Escape

 Entry and Registration

-- Registration portal – bigbayevents.co.za
+- Registration portal – Bigbayevents.co.za

-- Balance of entry fees payable on invoice 21 days prior to your swim window
+- Balance of entry fees payable on invoice 7 days prior to your swim window

-Entry fees include 1 support boat per 2 swimmers plus an additional 2 support boats to provide non dedicated support if necessary.
+Entry fees include 1 support boat per 2 swimmers plus an additional support boat to provide non dedicated support if necessary.
 This format was chosen to accommodate the flexibility of the swim date while still guaranteeing availability of sufficient skippers and boats.
 Pairing of swimmers will be mutually discussed and planned prior to swim date.

 Swimmers are welcome to arrange their own support boats with prior approval from the event management safety team.